Syslogine/docsy/userguide/content/en/docs/single-boards/nvidia/jetson-nano/my-custom-project.md

 ## Updating Jetson Nano
-1. Now we need to update our packages list so open `terminal` and type
+1. Now we need to update our packages list, so open `terminal` and type
 	```bash
 	sudo apt update
 	```